Find supportive community, get hands-on experiences, change the world

-Some chemical engineers love chemistry and others don’t love it, maybe even do poorly in chemistry classes.
+Some chemical engineers love chemistry and others don’t; they may even do poorly in chemistry classes.
 Having a basic knowledge of chemical reactions is important, but physics and math basics are more essential to chemical engineering.
 If you do love chemistry, there’s room to cultivate that interest, but if you don’t, you might still love chemical engineering!

 Do I need to go to graduate school?

-Only around 15% of our students pursue graduate coursework immediately following graduation with a B.S.
+Only about 15% of our students pursue graduate coursework immediately after graduating with a B.S.
 ChemE degree.
 There are many job opportunities for meangingful, interesting, and valuable work for students with a B.S.
-ChemE and many of our alumni never pursue graduate work.
+ChemE.
 Graduate school is a good option for students who love research and want their careers to be more research-focused.

 How do I decide between Aeronautics & Astronautics and Chemical Engineering?

-Someone who is excited about air & space can thrive in both AA and ChemE and both types of engineers are critical for innovation and manufacture in the areas of air & space.
+Someone who is excited about air & space can thrive in both AA and ChemE, and both types of engineers are critical for innovation and manufacturing in the areas of air & space.

-Aeronautic and astronautic engineers focus broadly on the design, development, testing, and production of air and space craft including structures, mechanics of materials, and orbital dynamics.
-Chemical engineers bring their expertise to enable many of the critical systems and technologies that make flying possible, including advanced materials, coatings, sealants, & finishes, batteries that serve essential and luxury systems, fuels, hydraulic systems and air flow.
-ChemE not only teaches the essential fundamentals but focuses on how to develop processes at small lab scales and then scale them to larger processes.
-In an air & space industry increasingly dependent on computational programming and simulations to lower the cost and time of innovation, chemical engineers are well suited to apply data science and computational skills to these enormous questions.
-Many aerospace companies specifically hire Chemical Engineers for advanced fuel control systems – which utilize the specialized curriculum of heat, mass transfer, molecular dynamics and multiple thermodynamics courses that are the foundation of a ChemE degree.
+Aeronautic and astronautic engineers focus broadly on the design, development, testing, and production of aircraft and spacecraft including structures, mechanics of materials, and orbital dynamics.
+Chemical engineers apply their expertise to many of the critical systems and technologies that make flying possible, including advanced materials, coatings, sealants, & finishes, batteries, fuels, hydraulic systems and airflow.
+ChemE not only teaches fundamentals but also focuses on how to develop processes at the lab scale and scale them up.
+In an air & space industry increasingly dependent on computational programming and simulations to lower the cost and time of innovation, chemical engineers come equipped with data science and computational skills.
+Many aerospace companies specifically hire chemical engineers to work on advanced fuel control systems, which utilize the specialized knowledge of heat, mass transfer, molecular dynamics and thermodynamics that are the foundation of the ChemE curriculum.

 How do I decide between Bioengineering and Chemical Engineering?

-Students interested in bioengineering often find chemical engineering may be a better fit for them!
+Students interested in bioengineering often find chemical engineering to be a better fit for them!
 WHY?

-Chemical engineers are able to understand the way multi-component processes interact in a complex system across length and time scales, which makes them especially well suited for engineering applications for the human body.
-For example, they may model fluid flows such as blood through the heart to learn how stress on the vessel wall changes; design treatments that can reach a diseased site in the body; or engineer materials that can replicate spatial and temporal properties of a tissue.
-What differentiates ChemEs in these areas is that ChemEs must think about scale with constraints, both in terms of manufacturing and distribution of products being used in medicine or interfacing with biology systems, and in terms of economic, environmental, and societal impact.
+Chemical engineers are able to understand the way multi-component processes interact in complex systems across length and time scales.
+This makes them especially well-suited for engineering applications for the human body.
+For example, they may model fluid flows, such as blood through the heart, to learn how stress on the vessel wall changes; design treatments that can reach a diseased site in the body; or engineer materials that can replicate spatial and temporal properties of a tissue.
+What differentiates ChemE's in these areas is that they must think about scale with constraints, both in terms of manufacturing and distributing medical or biological products, and in terms of economic, environmental, and societal impact.

-Both ChemE and BioE are good pathways for students considering medical or other health professional school following their engineering degree.
+Both ChemE and BioE are good pathways for students considering medical school or other health professional programs following their engineering degree.
 About 85% of chemical engineering graduates go straight to industry, with the remaining 15% going to graduate or professional school immediately following graduation.

 How do I decide between Bioresource Science & Engineering and Chemical Engineering?

-ChemE and BSE are both good places for someone interested in process engineering and manufacturing of natural resources into fuels and products.
+ChemE and BSE are both good places for someone interested in process engineering and manufacturing of natural resources into fuels and other products.
 Both majors provide the fundamentals of transport processes and process design.
 BSE majors focus more on the specific application of natural products chemistry, biomaterials, and bioconversion to develop products and fuels from renewable resources.
-ChemE majors have a strong foundation in the principles that underlie these processes but are less specialized on them and chemical engineers seek employment in a wider range of industries.
+ChemE majors have a strong foundation in the principles that underlie these processes but are less specialized.
+Chemical engineers seek employment in a wider range of industries.